ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 ultimately the ESMValTool knows how to look for the new dataset.

 Therefore it is necessary to create a configuration file for the new dataset.
-This configutation file needs to be stored in the following folder:
+This configuration file needs to be stored in the following folder:

 ```bash
 ESMValTool/esmvaltool/cmorizers/obs/cmor_config/
 ```
-It is imporant to note that the name of the configuration file has to be identical to the name of the dataset.
+It is important to note that the name of the configuration file has to be identical to the name of the dataset.
 For our example the configuration file, traditionally written in the ``yaml`` format, therefore must be called ``FLUXCOM.yml``.